How to Protect Yourself

 Always officially log out of any e-commerce or financial site when you are done with the site and then close the browser window.
 Do not click the “remember me” check box on a web site’s login page.

 Never access bank, brokerage, or other financial services information on a public computer at Internet cafés, public libraries, etc. You do not know if malicious software has been downloaded onto the computers.

 At ABE Federal Credit Union protecting your personal and financial information is one of our top priorities.
 We have safe-guard procedures implemented in all of our systems.
 We monitor these procedures regularly to make sure they maintain their integrity and effectiveness.

 Utilizing technology when conducting banking business provides members with convenient tools to help them manage their finances 24 hours a day, 7 days a week.
 With this new technology come new forms of fraud.
 At ABE Federal Credit Union, here is how we are taking every precaution to safeguard your personal and financial information.

-Our Secure Message option is another great way to send personal and account information to the credit union that is also safe and secure.
+Our Mobile Secure Message option or Online Banking Secure Support are other great way to send personal and account information to the credit union that is also safe and secure.
 (Utilizes SSL technology) We will respond to your message using the Secure Message option, so all of our response will be safe and secure as well.

 Our eStatements are never sent out, only an email stating that your eStatement is available to be viewed.